nickdala/azure-experiments/samples/blob-event-grid-container-app/README.md

 # Azure Blob storage to Azure Event Grid and Azure Container App Job

 This pattern demonstrates how to use `Azure Blob Storage` with `Azure Event Grid` subscriptions.
 Azure Event Grid is an eventing service for the cloud.
 We'll demonstrate how an event is published to `Azure Storage Queue` once we upload a file to Azure Blob Storage.
 The event will be pulled and processed by an `Azure Container App Job`.
-The Container App Job will insert some metadata into an `Azure Cosmos DB for MongoDB API database`.

 See the [Blob storage events schema](https://learn.microsoft.com/en-us/azure/event-grid/event-schema-blob-storage?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=event-grid-event-schema) article to view the full list of the events that Blob storage supports.